New Employee Onboarding Checklist: 5 Free Templates

 - Reconnect one-on-one at the end of the day to gather feedback, answer questions, and provide additional support

-If your employee is working remotely, your checklist steps might look like this:
+For virtual onboarding, your checklist steps might look like this:

 - Schedule a phone or video call first thing to welcome the new employee to the team.